jdweak/MC-Factions/README.md

 removeSpawnChunk: removes current chunk from the spawn chunks list

-customEnchant: allows the enchanting of items ignoring vanilla level caps and item compatibility
+customEnchant: allows the enchanting of items ignoring vanilla level caps and item compatibility (Syntax is command, enchantment, level)

 give_custom_item_prototype: gives the player a teleport staff